rnm2453/python-slackclient/README.md

 To Create the application and install all of the requirments I followed the [Slack Python Onboarding Tutorial]

 More Setup:
-  1. Create an Enviormental Variable That Contains The Bot's OAuth Acsess Token The Token's format: xoxb-************-************-************************.
+  1. Create an Enviormental Variable That Contains The Bot's OAuth Acsess Token.
+    The Token's format: xoxb-************-************-************************.
-    I named it 'SLACK_BOT_TOKEN'
+    I named it 'SLACK_BOT_TOKEN'.

 What Can The Following Bot Do:
 ========